WrestleMania XX: Aftermath

 Brock Lesnar and Goldberg left the WWE after their event, but both returned to WWE (Lesnar in 2012, Goldberg in 2016) and reignited their rivalry, including feuding for several months on social media and during promotional work for the WWE 2K17 video game, which featured Lesnar as the cover star and Goldberg as the pre-order bonus.
-This would set up a rematch between the two at the 2016 Survivor Series, where Goldberg defeated Lesnar in under 2 minutes.
-After Goldberg entered himself into the 2017 Royal Rumble match the next night on Raw, Lesnar's advocate Paul Heyman said that Lesnar would also be in the match after being embarrassed at Survivor Series; however Goldberg eliminated Lesnar.
+This would set up a rematch between the two at the 2016 Survivor Series, which Goldberg won in one minute and 26 seconds.
+After Goldberg entered himself into the 2017 Royal Rumble match the next night on Raw, Lesnar's advocate Paul Heyman said that Lesnar would also be in the match after being embarrassed at Survivor Series; however, Goldberg eliminated Lesnar.
 Lesnar challenged Goldberg to a final match at WrestleMania 33 which Goldberg accepted.
-The match then became a championship match after Goldberg defeated Kevin Owens at Fastlane 2017 to win the Universal Championship.
+The match then became a championship match after Goldberg defeated Kevin Owens at Fastlane to win the Universal Championship.
 At WrestleMania 33, Lesnar defeated Goldberg to win the championship and end the feud.

 At Backlash, the original main event match was between Chris Benoit and Shawn Michaels for the World Heavyweight Championship.
 Triple H appeared to be out of the picture, as the annual WWE Draft Lottery took place eight days after WrestleMania; and he was drafted to SmackDown!.
-Almost immediately after the draft lottery, the dethroned champion was traded back to Raw; and on March 29 he demanded that the intended match at Backlash be changed to Benoit and Triple H for the World Heavyweight Championship.
-Raw general manager Eric Bischoff liked the idea of the match, but concluded that he had promisee Michaels a World title match at Backlash.
-To solve this, Bischoff booked a return Triple Threat match to serve as the main event for Backlash.
+Almost immediately after the draft lottery, Triple H was traded back to Raw; and on March 29 he demanded that the intended match at Backlash be changed to Benoit and Triple H for the World Heavyweight Championship.
+Raw general manager Eric Bischoff liked the idea of the match, but concluded that he had promised Michaels a World title match at Backlash.
+To solve this, Bischoff booked a return triple threat match to serve as the main event for Backlash.
 Benoit emerged victorious by submission for the second consecutive pay-per-view, this time forcing Michaels to submit to a Sharpshooter.
 Benoit went on to hold the title until August 2004, losing it to Randy Orton at SummerSlam.

 The feud between Kurt Angle and Eddie Guerrero continued.
 Angle, however, went in for surgery on his neck shortly after WrestleMania and was not scheduled to return to action for some time.
-To cover this in storyline, Angle was made the on-screen General Manager of SmackDown! after previous GM Paul Heyman was drafted off the brand and promptly quit rather than work for his hated rival Bischoff.
-On April 15, Angle's legitimate neck problems were further incorporated into the story by having The Big Show chokeslam Angle off a ledge and render him crippled to the point where he could not walk without crutches and required a wheelchair.
+To cover this in storyline, Angle was made the on-screen General Manager of SmackDown! after previous General Manager Paul Heyman was drafted off the brand and promptly quit rather than work for his hated rival Bischoff.
+On the April 15 episode of SmackDown!, Angle's legitimate neck problems were further incorporated into the story by having Big Show chokeslam Angle off a ledge and render him crippled to the point where he could not walk without crutches and required a wheelchair.
 At The Great American Bash, Guerrero defended his title in a Texas Bull Rope match against John "Bradshaw" Layfield (JBL).
 The match ended with Guerrero appearing to have won, but Angle reversed the decision and awarded the match and WWE Championship to JBL.